-The Group's businesses are subject to inherent risks concerning borrower and counterparty credit quality, which have affected and are expected to continue to affect the recoverability and value of assets on the Group's balance sheet
+The Group's businesses are subject to inherent risks concerning borrowers and counterparties' credit quality and the value of collateral that strengthens its lending portfolio, particularly in Spain

-The total maximum credit risk exposure of the Group as of 30th September, 2021 was €745,676 million (€749,524 million, €809,786 million and €763,082 million as of 31st December, 2020, 2019 and 2018, respectively).
-The Group has exposures to many different products, counterparties and obligors and the credit quality of its exposures can have a significant effect on the Group's earnings.
-Adverse changes in the credit quality of the Group's borrowers and counterparties or collateral, or in their behaviour or businesses, may reduce the value of the Group's assets, and materially increase the Group's write-downs and loss allowances.
-Credit risk can be affected by a range of factors, including an adverse economic environment, reduced consumer, corporate or government spending, changes in the rating of individual contractual counterparties, their debt levels and the environment in which they operate, increased unemployment, reduced asset values, increased retail or corporate insolvency levels, reduced corporate profits, changes (and the timing, quantum and pace of these changes) in interest rates, counterparty challenges to the interpretation or validity of contractual arrangements or provisions and legal and regulatory developments.
+The total maximum credit risk exposure of the Group as of 30th September, 2022 and 31st December, 2021 was €835,604 million and €753,730 million, respectively (€747,145 million and €807,520 million as of 31st December, 2020 and 2019, respectively).
+The balance of loans and advances to customers at amortised cost at 30th September, 2022 and 31st December, 2021 was €373,765 million and €330,055 million, respectively, of which Spain, Mexico and Turkey represent 57.4 per cent., 20.4 per cent. and 10.5 per cent., and 61.0 per cent., 17.5 per cent. and 10.1 per cent. respectively.
+The accumulated loss allowances of loans and advances to customers at amortised cost at 30th September, 2022 and 31st December, 2021 amounts to €12,035 million and €11,116 million respectively, of which Spain, Mexico and Turkey represent 43.7 per cent., 22.3 per cent. and 18.1 per cent., and 47.5 per cent., 18.3 per cent. and 18.5 per cent., as at 30th September, 2022 and 31st December, 2021, respectively.
+Impairment on financial assets not measured at fair value through profit or loss was €2,380 million and €3,034 million for the nine month and twelve month periods ended 30th September, 2022 and 31st December, 2021, respectively, as compared to €2,202 million for the nine month period ended 30th September, 2021, mainly due to higher requirements in Mexico and in Turkey.
+The Group has exposures to many different products and counterparties, and the credit quality of its exposures can have a significant effect on the Group's earnings.
+Adverse changes in the credit quality of the Group's counterparties (including borrowers), or in their behaviour or businesses, or any adverse changes in the collateral they may have provided may reduce the value of the Group's assets, and materially increase the Group's write-downs and loss allowances.
+Credit risk can be affected by a range of factors, including an adverse economic environment, decrease in consumption or corporate or government spending, changes in the rating of individual contractual counterparties, their debt levels and the environment in which they operate, increased unemployment, reduced asset values, increased retail or corporate insolvency levels, reduced corporate profits, changes in interest rates (as well as the timing, magnitude and pace of these changes), litigation and legal and regulatory developments.